-Students with disabilities at Queen's may be eligible to apply for a variety of awards, bursaries, government programs and financial assistance.
+Students registered with QSAS may be eligible to apply for a variety of awards, bursaries, government programs and financial assistance.

 Information about government assistance programs such as the Ontario Student Assistance Program (OSAP), Queen's bursary support, and awards and scholarships specifically for students with disabilities is available through Queen's Student Awards.